-A long time ago, there was a young girl named Maria who was twelve years old.
-She's from a wealthy family and her parents loves her so much.
+A long time ago, there was a young girl named Maria.
+Maria was twelve years old.
+She was from a wealthy family and her parents loves her so dearly.

-Maria, at her young age was a very responsible and obedient child.
-She obeys her parents, she's diligent and kind too that's why people likes her and she gets along with anyone who would approach her and speak to her.
+Maria at her young age was a very responsible and obedient child.
+She obeys her parents all the time.
+Because she's diligent and kind, people around her loves her.
+Maria gets along with anyone who would approach her and speak to her.
 But Maria has a distinct character that is very different from the one's mentioned.
 She is very bashful.

-Maria loves flowers, and she has a flower garden.
+Maria has a flower garden.
 She loves being around flowers.
 There in her garden, she grows all kinds of plants that bear beautiful flowers.
 She was always patient with the plants and tended them with love.
 Tending her garden gives Maria contentment and happiness.
-She can be herself in her garden, not having to worry about being around with people.
-The town people knows about Maria's garden.
-Who wouldn't notice it?
-Healthy, beautiful flowering plants grows on the young girl's garden.
+She can be herself in her garden.
+There, she doesn't have to worry about being around with people.
+The townspeople knows about Maria's garden.
+Who wouldn't?
+Healthy, beautiful flowering plants grow in the young girl's garden.

-One day, a news spread in their town about a group of bandit that had raided the neighboring towns.
-The people was killed with their moolahs taken away by the bandits.
+A news spread in their town one day about a group of bandit that raided the neighboring towns.
+The people were killed with their moolahs taken away by the bandits.

-The following day it wasn't a surprise when the bandits came to their town.
-Dondong, Maria's father saw the approaching bandits and had a quick thinking of hiding their daughter Maria in the garden.
+So it wasn't a surprise when the bandits came to their town one day.
+Dondong, Maria's father saw the approaching bandits and had a quick thinking of hiding their daughter Maria in the garden to keep her safe.

 Meanwhile, Dondong's wife, Iska, decided to stay inside their home and found a spot to hide while waiting for her husband Dondong to come back.
-She was so scared as she hears the bandits forcefully trying to open the door.
-All she could do at that moment is to utter a prayer as she doesn't know what could happen at those very moment.
+She was so scared hearing the bandits as they forcefully tried to open their door.
+All she could do at that moment is utter a prayer as she doesn't know what could happen at those very moment.

 "My God please, please keep our daughter safe.
-Keep her hidden from those bandits," Maria's mother solemnly prayed in her hiding spot.
-Minutes later, Dondong came back from the garden while the bandits are banging their front door.
+Keep her hidden from those bandits!"
+Maria's mother solemnly prayed in her hiding spot.
+Minutes later, Dondong came back from the garden while the bandits were trying so hard to get inside their home.

-Their door broke open and few bandits came in.
-One of the bandits hit Dondong in the head which caused Maria's father to loss consciousness.
+Their door broke open and few bandits came in to their home.
+One of the bandits hit Dondong in the head which caused Maria's father to lost consciousness.
 Iska tried to ran away but before she could even reach for the door, the same bandit hit her on the head.
 The bad guys explored their home and took all their goods.
 Their money and jewelries were also taken.
 Everything they could take, they took it.
-They also looked for the young girl but they couldn't find her.
-So they decided to leave and continue on robbing the neighborhood before they would get on the next town and do the same thing.
+They also looked for the young girl but they couldn't find Maria.
+So they decided to just leave and continue on robbing the neighborhood before getting on the next town to do the same thing.

 The bandits were already gone when the couple finally gained their consciousness.
-They hurriedly went on the garden to check on their daughter but there's no Maria waiting for them.
-They keep on looking.
+They hurriedly went in the garden to check on their daughter but there was no Maria waiting for them.
+They looked everywhere.
 They went and looked on each corner of the garden, on every shrubs where Maria could hide but they cannot find her.
-Did the bandit found her and took her away?
+Did the bandit find Maria and took her away?

 "My daughter!
 They took away my daughter!"
 Iska said as she hysterically cried to her husband.

 Suddenly, Dondong felt he got pricked on the feet.
 He probably had stepped into something.
-He gasped as he saw a small, strange plant that is swiftly closing its tiny leaves.
-This is his first time to see a plant like this.
+He gasped as he saw a strange, small plant that is swiftly closing its tiny leaves.
+This was the first time he saw a plant like this.
 Dondong knelt and looked at the plant closely.
 His wife did the same thing.

-Iska and Dondong took cared of the strange plant that they found in Maria's garden since that day.
+Iska and Dondong took care of the strange plant that they found in Maria's garden since that day.
 They both strongly believed it was indeed Maria.
 Why is that?
 Just like Maria, the sensitive plant seems too bashful to the world around, closing and reopening it's leaves to the touch.
 Maria's distinct character indeed, bashfulness.

-The strange plant got its own name from Dondong and Iska, they had named the plant makahiya, from the word "hiya," the Filipino word for bashfulness.
+The strange plant got its own name from Dondong and Iska They named the plant makahiya, from the word "hiya," the Filipino word for bashfulness.

 The legend was translated into English from takdangaralin website.